Bondage Rope Tying 101

 Then, pass the end in your right hand under and over the other end, pulling firmly on both ends to tighten the knot.
 The reef knot works well for binding two ends of rope together or tying basic harnesses.

 However, it can loosen or slip if not tied properly.
 The square knot, often used to join two ends of a rope, is popular in bondage for 'tying off' or 'locking off' finished ties and extending rope.
-Despite its common use, this knot carries certain risks.
+Despite its everyday use, this knot carries certain risks.

-- Capsizing: It can unexpectedly transform into a different shape, losing its intended form and potentially compromising safety.
+- Capsizing: It can unexpectedly transform into a different shape, losing its intended form and compromising safety.

 - Coming Undone: If not secured correctly, the knot might unravel, leading to unintended releases.